bcgov/PGOWN-snapshot/README.md

 2. Go to /coding_flow/data/ and get updated files from relevant stakeholders.
 3. Copy the files in data_new (new in the last run) and paste them in the data_old (old for this new run).
 4. Go to /coding_flow/rcode/ and update the .Renviron file with updated credentials and policy targets' data.
+5. Run the file PGOWN-Snapshot.Rmd in R Markdown.
+If you encounter errors in running this code, please file an [issue](https://github.com/bcgov/PGOWN-snapshot/issues/).

 ### Reference